alexgo-io/alexlab-doc/docs/product-features/staking/how-to.md

 #### Staking Metrics

 * **Manual Staking:** The amount of $ALEX you are currently staking.&#x20;
 * **APR:** The Annual Percentage Rate of your investment.
-It is the interest you would earn by staking for one year
+It is the interest you would earn by staking for one year.
 * **Liquid Staking:** The amount of $ALEX you are currently staking through LISA.
 * **APY:** The Annual Percentage Yield of your investment.
 It is the interest you would earn by staking for one year, including compounding interest from re-staking your rewards.
-* **APower to be Distributed**: The amount of APower you will earn as a result of your investment.
+* **APower to be Distributed:** The amount of APower you will earn as a result of your investment.

 #### Cycles